 Specialising in trust

-Michael Francis Chow belongs to the new crop of Specialised CCE Teachers who are trained to facilitate classroom discussions on contemporary issues such as mental health and cyber wellness, and to lend support.
+Michael Francis Chow is a Specialised CCE Teacher who is trained to facilitate classroom discussions on contemporary issues such as mental health and cyber wellness, and to lend support.
+The Serangoon Secondary School teacher tells us about the revised curriculum.

 Michael Francis Chow is one of a new crop of teachers trained to deliver the Ministry of Education’s revised Character and Citizenship Education curriculum, which is being progressively rolled out to schools from this year.
 The Serangoon Secondary School teacher, who has been teaching Humanities for 13 years, talks to Schoolbag about the experience after conducting a few months of lessons.